kevinongko/kevinongko/README.md

 - 💻 I work in e-commerce industry and freelancing since 2012
 - 🕹️ Video gaming is my favourite hobby, love both retro and modern games
-- 💬 Ask me about gaming, software development or maybe you can hire me to help you with your project.
+- 💬 Ask me about gaming, software development or maybe you need help with your project.
 - 📫 You can reach me at kevin.ongko@gmail.com

 ### Stats